Find internet providers in your area

 CenturyLink Internet Plans

 CenturyLink Internet offers speeds of up to 940Mbps, depending on your location.
-For all bandwidths up to 100Mbps, you pay $49/mo with the Price for Life package.
-For the CenturyLink Fiber Gigabit connection peaking at 940Mbps, you can expect to pay $65/mo.
+For all bandwidths up to 100Mbps, you pay $49/month.
+For the CenturyLink Fiber Gigabit connection peaking at 940Mbps, you can expect to pay $70/mo.

 AT&T Internet Plans

-Some locations have access to AT&T fiber connection, which offers speeds of up to 1Gbps.
-Others will have to make do with peak speeds of 100Mbps.
-Fiber is pricier than other packages and it starts at $49.99/mo.
+Some locations have access to AT&T fiber connection, which offers speeds of up to 5Gbps.
+Others will have peak speeds of 100Mbps.
+Fiber is the best option for internet and it starts at $49.99/mo.
 Basic AT&T internet plans go for $39.99/mo.

 XFINITY Internet Plans